erikaangela/portfolio-site/Readme.md

 # Hello - this is my old portfolio site.

 For my updated one - please visit this [link](https://erikamanalastas.netlify.app/).
+Thanks!

 ### Credit